-7.4 Focused Professional Practice Evaluation
+7.4 Focused Professional Practice Evaluation [FPPE]

-- 7.4-1 The Medical Staff is responsible for developing a focused professional practice evaluation process that will be used in predetermined situations to evaluate, for a time-limited period, a practitioner's competency in performing specific privilege(s).
-The Medical Staff may supplement these Bylaws with policies, for approval by the Medical Executive Committee and the Governing Body, that will clearly define the circumstances when a focused evaluation will occur, what criteria and methods should be used for conducting the focused evaluation, the duration of the evaluation period, requirements for extending the evaluation period and how the information gathered during the evaluation process will be analyzed and communicated. - 7.4-2 Information for a focused evaluation process may be gathered through a variety of measures including, but not limited to: - a.
-Retrospective or concurrent chart review; - b.
-Monitoring clinical practice patterns; - c.
-Simulation' - d.
-External peer review; - e.
-Discussion with other individuals involved in the care of each patient; - f.
-Proctoring, as more fully described at Bylaws, Section 7.4-4, below. - 7.4-3 A Focused Professional Practice Evaluation shall be used in at least the following situations: - a.
+- 7.4-1 The focused professional practice evaluation (FPPE) process is designed to be a fair, balanced, and educational approach to ensure the competency of the staff.
+FPPE is consistently implemented in accordance with the criteria and requirements defined by the organized medical staff.
+Indications for a Focused Professional Practice Evaluation (FPPE): - a.
+When granting initial privileges. - b.
+When granting new privileges to a practitioner with current privileges. - c.
+For underperformance / quality of care issues. - 7.4-2 The Medical Staff may supplement these Bylaws with policies, for approval by the Medical Executive Committee and the Governing Body, that will clearly define the circumstances what criteria and methods should be used for conducting the focused evaluation, the duration of the evaluation period, requirements for extending the evaluation period and how the information gathered during the evaluation process will be analyzed and communicated. - 7.4-3 The department chair is responsible to assign the focused evaluation.
+The focused evaluation may be defined as either a period of time (e.g., six months) or a specific number of cases.
+The focused evaluation may be extended, as defined in the bylaws.
+Data sources for the focused evaluation are defined and may include: - 1) Retrospective or concurrent medical record review - 2) Direct observation - 3) Proctoring, as more fully described at Bylaws, Section 7.4-5. - 4) Simulation

+- 5) Discussion with others involved in the care of each patient. - 6) External peer review - 7) Monitoring clinical practice patterns. - 7.4-3 A Focused Professional Practice Evaluation shall be used in at least the following situations: - a.
 All initial appointees to the Medical Staff and all members granted new privileges shall be subject to a period of focused professional practice evaluation in accordance with these Bylaws.
-Such focused evaluation will generally include a period of Level 1 proctoring in accordance with Bylaws, Section 7.4-4(a), below, unless additional circumstances appear to warrant a higher level of proctoring, as described below. - b.
+Such focused evaluation will generally include a period of Level 1 proctoring in accordance with Bylaws, Section 7.4-5(a), below, unless additional circumstances appear to warrant a higher level of proctoring, as described below. - b.
 In special instances, focused evaluation will be imposed as a condition of renewal of privileges (for example, when a member requests renewal of a privilege that has been performed so infrequently that it is difficult to assess the member's current competency in that area).
-Such evaluation will generally consist of Level 1 proctoring in accordance with Bylaws, Section 7.4-4(a)(1) below, unless additional circumstances appear to warrant a higher proctoring level, as described below. - c.
+Such evaluation will generally consist of Level 1 proctoring in accordance with Bylaws, Section 7.4-5(a)(1) below, unless additional circumstances appear to warrant a higher proctoring level, as described below. - c.
 When questions arise regarding a practitioner's competency in performing specific privilege(s) at the hospital as a result of specific concerns or circumstances, a focused evaluation may be imposed.
-Such evaluations may include either Level 2 or 3 proctoring, in accordance with these Bylaws, Section 7.4-4(a)(2) or (3).

-- d.
-As otherwise defined in these Bylaws or applicable Focused Professional Practice Evaluation policies - e.
-Nothing in the foregoing precludes the use of other Focused Professional Practice Evaluation tools, in addition to or in lieu of proctoring, as deemed warranted by these circumstances
+Such evaluations may include either Level 2 or 3 proctoring, in accordance with these Bylaws, Section 7.4-5(a)(2) or (3). - d.
+As otherwise defined in these Bylaws or applicable Focused Professional Practice Evaluation policies. - e.
+Nothing in the foregoing precludes the use of other Focused Professional Practice Evaluation tools, in addition to or in lieu of proctoring, as deemed warranted by these circumstances.